Classic Mac OS memory management: 32-bit clean

 Originally the Macintosh had 128 KB of RAM, with a true limit of 4 MB, despite being soldered.
-This limit would first be reached with the Macintosh Plus and its user upgradable memory.
-These first few Macintosh computers used the 68000 CPU, a 32-bit processor, but only had 24 physical address lines.
-The 24 lines allowed the processor to address up to 16 MB of memory (224 bytes), which was seen as a sufficient amount at the time.
+This limit was first reached with the Macintosh Plus and its user upgradable memory.
+These first few Macintosh computers use the 68000 CPU, a 32-bit processor, which has only 24 physical address lines.
+The 24 lines allow the processor to address up to 16 MB of memory (224 bytes), which was seen as a sufficient amount at the time.
 The RAM limit in the Macintosh design was 4 MB of RAM and 4 MB of ROM with the remaining 8 MB addresses split between the SCC, IWM and VIA chips, because of the structure of the memory map.
 This was fixed by changing the memory map with the Macintosh II, allowing up to 8 MB of RAM, by shrinking ROM and I/O addresses to 1 MB each and allocating the remaining 6 MB addresses to the NuBus slots.
 Connectix products MAXIMA, RAM Doubler, and Virtual allowed accessing and reallocating the 6 MB addresses allocated to the NuBus cards for a total of 14 MB, minus 1 MB per slot occupied.

-Because memory was a scarce resource, the authors of Mac OS decided to take advantage of the unused byte in each address.
+Because memory was a scarce resource, the authors of Classic Mac OS decided to take advantage of the unused byte in each address.
 The original Memory Manager (up until the advent of System 7) placed flags in the high 8 bits of each 32-bit pointer and handle.
 Each address contained flags such as "locked", "purgeable", or "resource", which were stored in the master pointer table.
 When used as an actual address, these flags were masked off and ignored by the CPU.

 While a good use of very limited RAM space, this design caused problems when Apple introduced the Macintosh II, which used the 32-bit Motorola 68020 CPU.
 The 68020 had 32 physical address lines which could address up to 4 GB of memory.
 The flags that the Memory Manager stored in the high byte of each pointer and handle were significant now, and could lead to addressing errors.